Contexts

 Note

-By default, the context is None, the expressions, including FunctionCall
+By default, the context is None.
+Expressions — including FunctionCall

 Note

-When registering another type(s) for a verb, contexts and extra contexts
+When registering additional types for a verb, contexts and extra contexts

-are inherited for the first ones that registered with register_verb
+are inherited from the first type registered with register_verb.

 Tip